tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2c_Annex.md

   - Quantile.R

 ---

->
-> ‼️ All target phenotype data in this worshop are **simulated**.
+!!!
+Note All target phenotype data in this worshop are **simulated**.
 They have no specific biological meaning and are for demonstration purposes only.
->

 ---
 <a href="#top">[Back to Top](#table-of-contents)</a>